 Many of the provisions under the Dodd-Frank Act are subject to phase-in periods and may be subject to further rulemaking and the discretion of applicable regulatory bodies; the impact of the Dodd-Frank Act will depend significantly upon the content and implementation of the rules and regulations issued on its mandate.
 It is not yet clear how the Dodd-Frank Act and its associated rules and regulations will impact the asset-backed securities market and credit card lending generally, and COMET, the master trust, Capital One Funding, or the bank and their respective businesses and assets specifically.
-No assurance can be given that the new standards or their implementation will not have a material adverse impact on COMET, the master trust, Capital One Funding, or the bank, including on the level of receivables held in the master trust, the servicing of those receivables, or the amount of notes issued in the future.
+No assurance can be given that the new standards or their implementation will not have a material adverse impact on COMET, the master trust, Capital One

+Funding, or the bank, including on the level of receivables held in the master trust, the servicing of those receivables, or the amount of notes issued in the future.

-Increased regulatory oversight and changes in the method pursuant to which LIBOR rates are determined may adversely affect the value of your notes.
+Changes in the method pursuant to which LIBOR is determined or the discontinuance of LIBOR may adversely affect the amount of interest payable on your notes as well as the market liquidity and market value of your notes.